 "The testing and commissioning of the high voltage shore-power installation has been thorough," says Christian Adamsen, Technical Section Leader on board the rig.
-"Maersk Invincible is now a clean hydropower rig since Sunday, when we made the change to shore-power supply."
+"Maersk Invincible is now a green power rig since Sunday, when we made the change to shore-power supply."

 At 11.000 volts, the high voltage shore-power supply is capable of supplying up to 10 megawatts, corresponding to the consumption of up to 20.000 households.
-The innovation not only means reduced emissions, but also a cost saving for customer Aker BP in fuel and maintenance.
+The innovation not only means reduced emissions, but also a cost saving in fuel and maintenance.

-Another benefit of shore-power is a much quieter work environment for the crew, since the diesel engines were one of the main sources of noise.
+The crew on the rig will now enjoy a much quieter work environment, since the diesel engine was one of the main sources of noise.